-MGT-346 Negotiation 3 credits
+MGT-346 Negotiation

 The purpose of this course is first, to explore the major concepts and theories behind effective negotiating practices and second, to develop negotiating skills applicable to a wide range of contexts.
 A knowledge of negotiation is a crucial requirement for anyone interested in a business career since it is a common mechanism for implementing change and for resolving conflict in the workplace.
-This course will provide both conceptual knowledge and practical skills in the art of negotiation.
 Topics will include two-party negotiations, power and politics, mediation, arbitration, and collective bargaining.
 A variety of teaching techniques will be used including readings, discussion, and role-playing.
 Prerequisite: MGT-201 or permission of the instructor.

-MGT-355

-Team Management 3 credits
+MGT-355 Team Management